Depending on your next Amtrak adventure, one of the Amtrak lounges could be part of your next rail journey!

 Lounges give you a place to relax and enjoy comfortable seating.

 The food offered is usually pretzels, chips, muffins, fresh fruit, sweet rolls, and other tasty treats.
 The food offering will vary from lounge to lounge.

-Amtrak may suspended some food service in lounges, so plan accordingly.
+Amtrak may suspend some food service, so plan accordingly.